Home» Auto» Bikes» CFMOTO 450 CL-C Launched in Nepal at Rs. 12 Lakhs: Does It Justify Its Cruiser Promise?

 However, since they are significantly more expensive than conventional chain drives, both in terms of manufacturing and replacement, they are not commonly found in bikes.

 And finally, there’s the thing about fuel economy.
-The fuel tank size is 12 liters, although as a cruiser class a larger fuel tank would have been appreciated, but given the refined nature of the engine, mileage of 25-30 kmpl can be expected out of the 450 CL-C.
+The fuel tank size is 12 liters, although as a cruiser class, a larger fuel tank would have been appreciated, but given the refined nature of the engine, mileage of 25-30 kmpl can be expected out of the 450 CL-C.

 Additional Details

+Suspension duties are handled by the combination of a 37 mm USD Forks and Monoshock (Pre-load Adjustable) Suspension.
 The dimensions of CFMoto 450 CL-C are 2205 mm in length, 805 mm in width, 1110 mm in height, and a wheelbase of 1485 mm.

 CFMoto 450 CL-C Features Highlight